artembutwork/JDBC/README.md

 An application which stores data in a relational database for university with JDBC

-Application data stored in schema as depicted below:
+Application data stored in scheme as depicted below:
 ![scheme](https://github.com/artembutwork/JDBC/blob/main/DatabaseConnectivity/data/mssql/scheme.png)

 The database is to contain data on all students, lecturers, subjects taught and classrooms at the school.
 The information contained in the database is to allow for preparation of a timetable and registration of grades obtained by students in individual subjects.